diffussy69/comfyui-curved_weight_schedule/README.md

 Result:
-LoRA 1 dominates early and fades out, LoRA 2 grows in mid-steps, LoRA 3 peaks at the middle for balanced blending — all visualized in the graph output.
+LoRA 1 dominates early and fades out, LoRA 2 grows in mid-steps, LoRA 3 peaks in the middle for balanced blending — all visualized in the graph output.

 🎨 Practical Tips

-(Keep your existing ControlNet and Mask tips here — they remain valid and helpful.)
+(Your existing ControlNet and Masking tips remain unchanged.)

 🐛 Troubleshooting